remarkjs/remark-lint/doc/create-a-custom-rule.md

     return !node.url.endsWith('.gif')
   }
 }

+const remarkLintNoGifAllowed = lintRule( 'remark-lint:no-gif-allowed',
-function noGifAllowed(tree, file, options) {
+  (tree, file, options) => {
-  visit(tree, 'image', visitor)
+    visit(tree, 'image', (node) => {
-  function visitor(node) {
       if (!generated(node)) {
         // This is an extremely simplified example of how to structure
         // the logic to check whether a node violates your rule.
         // You have complete freedom over how to visit/inspect the tree,
         // and on how to implement the validation logic for your node. const isValid = isValidNode(node)

         if (!isValid) {
           // Remember to provide the node as second argument to the message,
           // in order to obtain the position and column where the violation occurred. file.message(
             'Invalid image file extentions.
 Please do not use gifs', node
           )
         }
       }
+    })
   }
-}
-module.exports = rule('remark-lint:no-gif-allowed', noGifAllowed)
+)

+export default remarkLintNoGifAllowed
 ```

 [Back to Top](#contents)